robincher/node-apex-api-security/README.md

     "authPrefix": <<authPrefixL1 or authPrefixL2, depending on your use case>>, "realm" : realm,
     "appId" : appId,
-    "secret" : secret, //If you are authenticating with L1 "urlPath" : urlPath,
-    "httpMethod" : httpMethod,
+    "secret" : secret, //If you are authenticating with L1, else leave it blank "urlPath" : urlPath, //Append with query paramters if any for HTTP Get Request "httpMethod" : httpMethod,
-    "formData" : {},
-    "certString" : certString,  //If you are authenticating L2 with the cert contents "certFileName" : certFilaName, //If you are authenticating L2 with a cert path "passphrase" : passphrase //For L2
+    "formData" :  formData , //Append for PUT or POST request using form data "certString" : certString,  //If you are authenticating L2 with the cert contents "certFileName" : certFilaName, //If you are authenticating L2 with a cert path "passphrase" : passphrase //For L2